anshikaverma2411/Churn-prediction-Engine/README.md

 3. Run the Jupyter notebook or Python script
 4. To make predictions on new data, use the saved model 'Model.sav'

-## Future Work

-- Incorporate more features or external data sources
-- Try other advanced algorithms like XGBoost or LightGBM
-- Develop a web application for easy prediction input and visualization